6stringninja/Ascend.Console.Framework/README.md

-Wasted a day in my life on an application not "good" enough for being worthy of employment at trek.
+My failed submission of an example app I Wasted a day in my life on this application not "good" enough for being worthy of employment at trek.
 Required to provide a sample that was rejected due to the lack of mind reading ability and their appetite for wasting peoples time.
 Please Review..but don't use :) as it "sucks".

 ## Reasons I suck ##